Advertiser Disclosure

 Priority privileges are available for purchase during online check-in, at the airport during check-in, or through reservations prior to your flight.

-Hot Tip: Although the priority privileges package sounds good, remember that you already receive this priority treatment if you are flying in a premium cabin (first class, business class, or premium economy), if you have elite status with AAdvantage or Oneworld, or if you carry the AAdvantage Executive World Elite card.
+Hot Tip: Although the priority privileges package sounds good, remember that you already receive this priority treatment if you are flying in a premium cabin (first class, business class, or premium economy), or if you have elite status with AAdvantage or Oneworld, or if you carry the AAdvantage Executive World Elite card.

 Preferred Boarding